cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

 named arguments:
-  -h, --help             show this help message and exit -c, --clipboard        encode the created schematic into text representation and paste into clipboard -w, --watcher [{update,add}]
+  -h, --help             show this help message and exit -p, --parallel [{1..256}]
+                         enables parallel processing where possible and specifies  the  level of parallelism (uses up to all available processors when the level is not specified) -c, --clipboard        encode the created schematic into text representation and paste into clipboard -w, --watcher [{update,add}]
                          invoke an specific Mlog Watcher operation on the created schematic (default: update)